Black holes are almost optimal quantum cloners

-Let us first discuss cloning with the Hamiltonian Eq.~(\ref{ham}), because it allows us to establish important limits.
+Let us first discuss cloning with the operator Eq.~(\ref{ham}), because it allows us to establish important limits.
 The modes we use to encode our logical qubits are number states of particles or antiparticles, timed in such a manner that they travel just outside (modes $a_k$) or just inside (modes $b_k$) the event horizon.
 Naturally, this is not a practical means of cloning quantum states because particles cannot be timed this accurately if the formation of a black hole is not certain.
-Furthermore, particles traveling close to the horizon for long times undergo a tremendous redshift.
-Thus, we will discuss cloning of late-time particles that are sent in long after the formation of the black hole and that do not undergo a redshift, following this discussion.
+Furthermore, particles traveling close to the horizon for long times undergo a tremendous redshift (which we neglect here for simplicity).
+Consequently, we will discuss cloning of {\em late-time} particles that are sent in long after the formation of the black hole (and that do not undergo a redshift) following this discussion.

-For the unitary mapping $U=e^{-iH}$ implied by our black-hole Hamiltonian (\ref{ham}), we find that the cloning transformation is rotationally invariant just as in quantum optics~\cite{Simon2000}, implying that the cloner is universal.
-Thus, instead of considering the effect of the cloner on the general state $|\psi\ra=\sigma|1\ra_L+\tau|0\ra_L$, we can choose $\sigma=1$ and $\tau=0$ for simplicity.
+For the unitary mapping $U=e^{-iH}$ implemented by (\ref{ham}), we find that the cloning transformation is rotationally invariant just as in quantum optics~\cite{Simon2000}, implying that the cloner is {\em universal} (that is, that the cloning operation is independent of the state to which it is applied).
+Thus, instead of considering the effect of the cloner on the general state $|\psi\ra=\sigma|1\ra_L+\tau|0\ra_L$, we can choose $\sigma=1$ and $\tau=0$ without loss of generality.